-The idea for starting the Cultural Traditions Survey project in the Yakima Valley came from folks interviewed during the “Landscape Analysis of Cultural Traditions of Washington State,” a research project conducted by Center director Kristin Sullivan, in fall 2016-spring 2017.
+The idea for starting the Center’s new Cultural Traditions Survey project in the Yakima Valley came from folks interviewed during the “Landscape Analysis of Cultural Traditions of Washington State,” a research project conducted in fall 2016-spring 2017.
 More than any other region of the state, the Yakima Valley came up over and again as a region of interest in conversations we had with organization leaders and tradition bearers.
 People pointed to the unique intersection of diverse, vibrant, and resilient communities present in the Valley: members of the Confederated Tribes and Bands of the Yakama Nation; Latino/a/x immigrants both long-established in the valley, and more newly settled; Filipino and Japanese communities; the agriculture, viticulture, hops, and tourism industries; and much more.
 The Yakima Valley is home to rich cultural heritages worth better understanding and promoting in partnership with these communities, in culturally-appropriate ways.

-Over the past few years Rodrigo has invested himself in the life of the Yakima Valley—getting to know residents of Yakima, taking part in festivals and celebrations put on by cultural organizations such as La Casa Hogar, Yakima Valley College, and the Yakima Rotary Club; attending Pow-wows and celebrations in White Swan and at Heritage University; and even talking about the importance of the Yakima Valley’s traditional foodways with the Yakima Herald.
+Over the past few years Rodrigo invested himself in the life of the Yakima Valley—getting to know residents of Yakima, taking part in festivals and celebrations put on by cultural organizations such as La Casa Hogar, Yakima Valley College, and the Yakima Rotary Club; attending Pow-wows and celebrations in White Swan and at Heritage University; and even talking about the importance of the Yakima Valley’s traditional foodways with the Yakima Herald.

 Examples include regional musical traditions (corridos, marimba, etc.); various forms of fishing; agricultural practices and traditions related to harvesting apples, cherries, hops, wine grapes, etc; religious and other ceremonies; artistic and craft traditions (basket weaving, rosemaling, fiber arts, etc.); dance (Pow-wow dances; sayaw sa bangko, etc.); recreational traditions; food festivals, and much more.